-‘Temporary work’ or ‘temporary employment’ refers to an employment situation whereby the working arrangement for a worker is limited to a certain, usually pre-determined period of time that is based on the specific needs of the employer for a specific task or tasks.
-There are a myriad of terms that are also used to denote temporary work: ‘contractual’, ‘seasonal’, ‘interim’, ‘casual’, “outsourced”.
-Even ‘freelance’ workers are technically temporary workers.
-Some temporary, more highly skilled professionals (particularly those engaged in white-collar work, such as law, finance, and accounting) also refer to themselves as ‘consultants’.
-If those consultants are in your workplace for a period of time then they too should be considered temporary workers.
+‘Temporary work’ or ‘temporary employment’ refers to an employment situation where the working arrangement for a worker is limited to a pre-determined period of time that is based on the specific needs of the employer.
+Other terms also used to denote temporary work include: ‘contractual’, ‘seasonal’, ‘interim’, ‘casual’, “outsourced.”
+Even ‘freelance’ workers are technically considered temporary workers.
+Some temporary, more highly skilled professionals (particularly those engaged in white-collar work, such as law, finance, and accounting) also refer to themselves as ‘consultants.’
+If those consultants are in your workplace for a period of time, then they, too, should be considered temporary workers.

 OSHA is very clear on the role of employers and the safety of temporary workers.
-OSHA states that it, “recommends that the temporary staffing agency and the host employer set out their respective responsibilities for compliance with applicable OSHA standards in their contract”.
+OSHA states that it “recommends that the temporary staffing agency and the host employer set out their respective responsibilities for compliance with applicable OSHA standards in their contract.”
 OSHA goes further – it states unequivocally that both a staffing/labor agency and the host employer are jointly responsible for maintaining a safe work environment for a given temporary worker.
 This mandate includes safety-related training, hazard and risk communication, and recordkeeping requirements, as just a few examples.
-OSHA also makes the observation that the agency has “concerns that some employers may use temporary workers as a way to avoid meeting all their compliance obligations under the OSH Act and other worker protection laws…”
+OSHA also makes the observation that the agency has “concerns that some employers may use temporary workers as a way to avoid meeting all their compliance obligations under OSHA and other worker protection laws…”